dougeby/IntuneDocs/intune/troubleshoot-jamf.md

 This article helps Intune administrators understand and troubleshoot problems with integration of Jamf Pro for macOS with Intune.

 > [!TIP]
-> Much of the information in this article originally appeared in [Troubleshoot problems when you integrate Jamf with Microsoft Intune](https://support.microsoft.com/help/4519171/troubleshoot-problems-when-integrating-jamf-with-microsoft-intune)] on support.microsoft.com.
+> Much of the information in this article originally appeared in [Troubleshoot problems when you integrate Jamf with Microsoft Intune](https://support.microsoft.com/help/4519171/troubleshoot-problems-when-integrating-jamf-with-microsoft-intune) on support.microsoft.com.

 ## Prerequisites

 Before you start troubleshooting, collect some basic information to clarify the problem and reduce the time to find a resolution.
 For example, when you encounter a Jamf-Intune integration-related issue, always verify that the prerequisites have all been met.
-The following requirements must be met for Jamf-Intune integration to function correctly:

-- Jamf Pro 10.1.0 or a later version.
-- macOS devices must run OS X 10.11 Yosemite or a later version.
+Review the following considerations before you start troubleshooting:

+- Review the prerequisites from [Integrate Jamf PIro with Intune](conditional-acess-integrate-jamf.md#prerequisites).
 - All users must have Microsoft Intune and Microsoft AAD Premium P1 licenses
 - You must have a user account that has Microsoft Intune Integration permissions in the Jamf Pro console.
 - You must have a user account that has Global Admin permissions in Azure.
-- The latest version of the Microsoft [Company Portal app for macOS](https://aka.ms/macoscompanyportal) must be installed on client devices.

 Consider the following information when investigating Jamf Pro integration with Intune:
 - What is the exact error message?